 The Ryzen 5 is AMD’s middle-tier CPU.
 It has a maximum rated clock speed of 3.9 GHz, which is a slight upgrade over the earlier Ryzen 3’s maximum rating of 3.4 GHz.
 Where AMD really improved the Ryzen 5 over the Ryzen 3 was the addition of multi-threading to make this quad-core CPU simulate an 8-core unit.
-It also has better integrated graphics, but we’ll talk about that in a minute.
+It also has a better integrated graphics processor, but we’ll talk about that in a minute.
 Plus, it uses AMD’s newest socket, the AM4, which makes it as future-proof of an option as you can choose.

 The base clock for this processor is only 3.6 GHz, but it comes unlocked out of the box.
 We’ll leave it to your discretion as to whether or not you want to overclock it, but pushing it past 3.9 GHz is liable to overheat it, and will void your warranty.
 Even if you’re only overclocking to 3.9 GHz, it’s probably a good idea to use an aftermarket cooler.

 As we’ve mentioned, this processor includes an integrated graphics card, which we think is pretty good.
 If you absolutely, positively must have a dedicated GPU, your system is going to cost more than $400.
 That’s why we opted for a processor with integrated graphics in the first place.